KRLGroup/Clustered-Compositional-Explanations/README.md

 ```
 where:
 - *activation_before_masking* are the activations of the neuron when fed with standard inputs
-- *activation_after_masking* are the activation collected by masking all but the label's masks in inputs
+- *activation_after_masking* are the activations collected by masking all but the label's masks in inputs
 - *activation_range* is the activation range considered

 In order to compute concept masking without computing and providing the `activation_after_masking` you can use the auxiliary function: